yogesh-studypad/cocos-docs/manual/framework/cocos2d-js/1-about-cocos2d-js/1-1-a-brief-history/en.md

 <img src="http://www.cocos2d-x.org/attachments/download/1508" height=180>

-[Cocos2d-JS](https://github.com/cocos2d/cocos2d-js) is the one solution for web games and native games, and it is open-source, free-of-charge, user-friendly, and provides multi-platform support.
+[Cocos2d-JS](https://github.com/cocos2d/cocos2d-js) is the one game engine for web games and native games, and it is open-source, free-of-charge, user-friendly, and provides multi-platform support.
 Cocos2d-JS makes 2D game programming easier and faster.
 It clarifies the key components of 2D game programming with  easy-to-learn, easy-to-use API, which makes it an outstanding framework compared to others.

-It is the HTML5 version of Cocos2d-x, includes Cocos2d-html5 and Cocos2d-x JavaScript Binding (JSB).
+Cocos2d-JS is the HTML5 version of Cocos2d-x, includes Cocos2d-html5 and Cocos2d-x JavaScript Binding (JSB).
 The focus of Cocos2d-JS development is bridging Cocos2d between browsers and native applications.
 On top of the framework provided by Cocos2d-JS, one can write games in JavaScript and have the game run on browsers that supports HTML5 base on Cocos2d-html5.
 The API is completely compatible between Cocos2d-html5 and Cocos2d-x JSB.
 Thus Cocos2d-JS games can therefore run using "Cocos2d JavaScript Binding" on Cocos2d-x without or with very little modification.

 ### 1.1.1 History